jingbozhou/drug_combination_prediction/README.md

 # Prediction of anticancer drug combinations and their therapeutic effects by machine learning
-Prediction of anticancer drug combinations and their therapeutic effects by machine learning

 Brief training and predicting process:
 1. Download all files to your folder.